-- 1- Temperature preferences: i.e. adaptation to warm, cool, or cold environments (Cooke et al. 2000) - 2- Ability to infect a large number of unrelated hosts (generalists) vs. ability to infect only closely related or a limited number of hosts (specialists) (Oßwald et al. 2014). - 3- Mode of reproduction.
+- (1) Temperature preferences: i.e., adaptation to warm, cool or cold environments (Cooke et al. 2000). - (2) Ability to infect a large number of unrelated hosts (generalists) versus ability to infect only closely related or a limited number of hosts (specialists) (Oßwald et al. 2014). - (3) Mode of reproduction.
 Individuals belonging to homothallic species can complete the sexual stage and produce oospores without mating.
 Two individuals carrying opposite mating types (namely A1 and A2) are needed instead by outcrossing, heterothallic species.
 It should be pointed out that sporangia are produced asexually both in homothallic and heterothallic species, so normally lack of sex does not interfere with spread of a species.
-Also, it seems plausible that homothallic species may survive in harsher climates (Garbelotto unpublished data), thanks to the fact they can often easily produce oospores without the need for mating with a compatible strain. - 4- Range of soil pH preferred for growth (Kong et al. 2009). - 5- Evolutionary relationship or relatedness.
-Species belonging to the same clade (a clade is a group of closely related species that evolved from the same ancestor, there are at least 11 clades in the genus) often have similar biology and can hybridize (Brasier et al. 2004; Husson et al. 2015).
-Hybrids, however, may differ in host range and virulence from the parental species - 6- Virulence.
-Some Phytophthora species may be defined as opportunistic, requiring a weakened host for infection or colonization while other species are aggressive primary pathogens, leading to severe symptoms, impairment or mortality independent of host health status (Jung et al. 2011) This distinction is key in predicting the impact of emergent Phytophthora species: however, it is variable and the virulence of a species may change due to variation in the host or in the environment.

-7- Aerially spreading, or spreading through infested soil or water (Scanu and Webber 2016).
+Also, it seems plausible that homothallic species may survive in harsher climates (M. Garbelotto, unpublished data), thanks to the fact they can often easily produce oospores without the need for mating with a compatible strain. - (4) Range of soil pH preferred for growth (Kong et al. 2009). - (5) Evolutionary relationship or relatedness.
+Species belonging to the same clade (a clade is a group of closely related species that evolved from the same ancestor; there are at least 11 clades in the Phytophthora genus) often have similar biology and can hybridize (Brasier et al. 2004; Husson et al. 2015).
+Hybrids, however, may differ in host range and virulence from the parental species. - (6) Virulence.
+Some Phytophthora species may be defined as opportunistic, requiring a weakened host for infection or colonization while other species are aggressive primary pathogens, leading to severe symptoms, impairment or mortality independent of host health status (Jung et al. 2011) This distinction is key in predicting the impact of emergent Phytophthora species; however, it is variable and the virulence of a species may change due to variation in the host or in the environment. - (7) Aerially spreading, or spreading through infested soil or water (Scanu and Webber 2016).

-Soilborne/waterborne vs. aerial Phytophthora species
+Soilborne and waterborne versus aerial species

-The part of the plant that a Phytophthora species infects (roots, foliage, or stem) drives many aspects of disease epidemiology.
-It is unclear what makes a Phytophthora species well adapted to be either airborne and primarily infect aerial parts of plants, or to be soilborne/waterborne with infections primarily limited to the roots and root collars.
-In the second case, above-ground symptoms are not caused directly by infection, but are a consequence of root mortality and of girdling of the root collar (Fig. 2).
-It should be noted that the distinction between airborne and waterborne/soilborne species is not always clear-cut.
-In general, we define as airborne those species that spread through airborne propagules, while the waterborne/soilborne category includes species that mostly spread through soil and water contaminated by propagules.
-To be more precise, some species within the waterborne/soilborne group appear to be better adapted to live in water (e.g. lakes, streams, ponds), while others may preferentially be found in matrical soil water, however we believe this difference to be often debatable, and have decided to group together waterborne and soilborne species in the same group.
-Table 1 compares a few important traits between soilborne/waterborne and airborne species.
+The part of the plant that a Phytophthora species infects (roots, foliage or stem) drives many aspects of disease epidemiology.
+It is unclear what makes a Phytophthora species well adapted to be either airborne and primarily infect aerial parts of plants, or to be soilborne or waterborne with infections primarily limited to the roots and root collars.
+In the second case, above-ground symptoms are not caused directly by infection, but are a consequence of root mortality and of girdling of the root collar (fig. 2).
+It should be noted that the distinction between airborne and soilborne or waterborne species is not always clear-cut.
+In general, we define as airborne those species that spread through airborne propagules, while the soilborne and waterborne category includes species that mostly spread through soil and water contaminated by propagules.
+To be more precise, some species within the soilborne and waterborne group appear to be better adapted to live in water (e.g., lakes, streams, ponds), while others may preferentially be found in matrical soil water.
+However, we believe this difference to be often debatable, and have decided to group together soilborne and waterborne species in the same group.
+Table 1 compares a few important traits between soilborne and waterborne and airborne species.